-But there’s a part of the job that freelancers do NOT want to talk about very often.
+But there’s a part of the job that freelance writers do NOT want to talk about very often.
 Something scary and uncomfortable…

 But it doesn’t have to be.

-Thankfully, there are many options available for freelancers who want to retire alongside their office-working peers.
+Thankfully, there are many options available for freelance writers who want to retire alongside their office-working peers.
 Here are three practices to start TODAY if you plan to retire as a freelancer.

 You can breathe a sigh of relief: freelance writing is not the only job without set retirement plans.
 Small business owners and self-employed people deal with the exact same issue regardless of their industry, from agencies to restaurants and everything in between.